-What are the uses of MS Excel in the workplace?
-The list of ways that business uses Microsoft Excel is long.
+What are the uses of Microsoft Excel in the workplace?
+The list of ways that business uses MS Excel is long.
 But we’ve broken it down to a top 10 list.

 At a basic level, MS Excel is using for storing information, analysing and sorting, and reporting.
-It’s super popular in business because spreadsheets are highly visual and fairly ease to use.
+It’s extremely popular in business because spreadsheets are highly visual and fairly ease to use.

 Some of the most common business uses of MS Excel are for business analysis, managing human resources, performance reporting, and operations management.
 We know this for a fact after analysing job data (using MS Excel).